-Motivo raises $12.5M Series A to speed up chip design with AI – TechCrunch
+Motivo raises $12M Series A to speed up chip design with AI – TechCrunch

 Chip design is a long slog of trial and error, taking years to bring a design to market.
-Motivo, a five year old startup from a chip industry veteran is creating software to speed up chip design from years to months using AI.
-Today the company announced a $12.5 million Series A.
+Motivo, a five-year-old startup from a chip industry veteran, is creating software to speed up chip design from years to months using AI.
+Today the company announced a $12 million Series A.

 Intel Capital led the round along with new investors Storm Ventures and Seraph Group, as well as participation from Inventus Capital.
 The company reports it has now raised a total of $20 million with its previous seed funding.